ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 ## Matlab's refining process

-1. Execute 'Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/main.m'
+1. Execute 'Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/main.m' in Matlab.
+It is prepared for R2018a.
-2. Select the folder you have
+2. Select the folder where you have your images.
+Remember to have all the directories as explained in the 'Directories hierarchy'.
+3. Go to 'Cells/labelledSequence', where you will find the labelled image for each Z plane.
+4. Find the invalid cells (i.e. cells that does not have the correct neighbours), which will be at the tips of the salivary gland.
+5. When the pop-up dialog shown, insert the numbers of the no valid cells (**comma-sepparted**, e.g. '1, 2, 3, 4').

 ### Directories hierarchy